dbeniamine/vim-mail/README.markdown

 ### Address book configuration

+Currently only `pc_query` (default) and `khard` are supported.
+You can set your provider using

+    let g:VimMailContactsProvider='pc_query'

-Currently only `pc_query` is supported.
-Nevertheless you can change `pycard` query and sync commandsby adding the following to your vimrc (adapting the commands) :
+You can also change query and sync commandsby adding the following to your vimrc (adapting the commands) :

     if(!exists("g:VimMailContactsCommands"))
         let g:VimMailContactsCommands = {}